Pepa (rapper): Early life

 Sandra Jacqueline Denton was born in Kingston, Jamaica to Charles and Enid Denton (née Hyacinth), the youngest of eight children.
 Denton lived on a farm in Jamaica with her grandmother until she was six years old.
 Denton's family moved to Queens, New York, when she was three; and she later joined them.
 Denton has been a performer since childhood.
 Denton was molested as a child.
 Denton released a book about her life in 2008 entitled Let's Talk About Pep in which she talked about being molested, her many abusive relationships, and how Salt-N-Pepa formed.

 In 1979, 15-year-old Denton was sent to live with her elder sister Patsy in Logan, Utah, when her family home in Queens caught fire and so she could have a better life.
 According to Denton, she was the only Black student attending Logan High School during that time.
 Denton became inspired by rock music; citing AC/DC and Led Zeppelin as her inspirations during her time in Utah.
 After a year in Utah, Denton returned to New York, later graduating from Springfield Gardens High School.

-After high school, Denton enrolled at Queensborough Community College to study nursing.
-While attending college, Denton met fellow nursing student Cheryl James.
+Denton worked in a call center at a Sears in College Point.
+She met Cheryl James in the Sears lunchroom.
+They both were also enrolled as nursing students at Queensborough Community College.